WYDOT Administers a Wide Range of Transportation Functions

 WYDOT Executive Staff Members

-Overall leadership for WYDOT is provided by Director Bill Panos and his executive staff team who administer five divisions: Gregg Fredrick (Chief Engineer), Dennis Byrne (Aeronautics), Keith Fulton (Engineering and Planning), Col. Kebin Haller (Highway Patrol), Tom Loftin (Support Services), and Ken Shultz (Operations).
+Overall leadership for WYDOT is provided by Director Bill Panos and his executive staff team who administer five divisions: Gregg Fredrick (Chief Engineer), Christine Yaffa (Aeronautics), Dennis Byrne (Chief Financial Officer), Keith Fulton (Engineering and Planning), Col. Kebin Haller (Highway Patrol) and Taylor Rossetti (Support Services).